How can the spread of HIV be prevented?

 What is pre-exposure prophylaxis (PrEP)?

 PrEP is a prevention method created specifically for people who are considered to be at a very high risk of contracting HIV.

 Is Truvada an effective PrEP drug?

 The best known available PrEP drug is Truvada.
-It’s a daily medication which lowers your chance of getting infected with HIV.
+It’s a daily medication that lowers your chance of getting infected with HIV.
 Originally used in combination with another ARV, as a treatment for HIV in South Africa, Truvada is now part of a PrEP demonstration project here, and in at least 19 other countries including Uganda, Kenya and Zimbabwe.

 What is the general attitude towards PrEP?

 Truvada, and PrEP in general, has received a fair share of criticism since being introduced to the market.
-Questions have been raised about the true effectiveness of the product as well as participants’ commitment to taking the drug correctly and consistently, and whether the drug promotes promiscuity.
+Questions have been raised about the true effectiveness of the product and participants’ commitment to taking the drug correctly and consistently, and whether the drug promotes promiscuity.
 In spite of this, prominent people like Professor Linda Gail Bekker, Deputy Director of the Desmond Tutu HIV Foundation, have campaigned for the drug to be licensed as a preventative measure.

 How else can HIV transmission be prevented?

-Can HIV/AIDS ever be completely eliminated?
+Can HIV ever be completely eliminated?

 Theoretically, yes.
 Realistically, there are still many mountains to climb.